-Into the spanish Feria Internacional del Libro (International Book Fair) is celebrated every year in my city with a invited country every time.
+International Book Fair (into the spanish Feria Internacional del Libro, FIL) is celebrated every year in my city with a invited country every time.

 It’s just the beginning of the year and I’m writing about this fair celebrated two month ago, into the last year.
 I was almost busy, but now I give myself a moment to finally write.